GoogleCloudPlatform/PerfKitBenchmarker/README.md

 $ ./pkb.py --benchmarks=iperf --machine_type=f1-micro --benchmark_config_file=iperf.yaml --zone=us-central1-f --ip_addresses=EXTERNAL
 ```

-* `ip_addresses=EXTERNAL` tells PerfKit Bechmarker not to use 10.X (ie Internal) machine addresses that all Cloud VMs have.
+* `ip_addresses=EXTERNAL` tells PerfKit Benchmarker not to use 10.X (ie Internal) machine addresses that all Cloud VMs have.
 Just use the external IP address.

 If a benchmark requires two machines like iperf, you can have two machines in the same YAML file as shown below.
 This means you can indeed run between two machines and never provision any VMs in the Cloud.